darcat/promis/README.md

 If you set the `build` option instead of `image` for a container, it will be built by vagrant itself.
 However, vagrant shall not automatically rebuild after the first build.
 To cause it to do so do `vagrant reload`.

 ### Default password
 On non-Linux machines vagrant would spin a `boot2docker` virtual machine.
-It might ask you for credentials while syncing if for some reason the default vagrant's keypair does not work.
 The default password is `tcuser`.
+Access the machine either through VirtualBox native means or do `vagrant global-status`, find the id of the running virtualbox machine corresponding to the docker host and do `vagrant ssh <id>`.

+### Folder sync
+If a host VM is requested/required, folders are synced through virtualbox filesystem module.
+It is supposed to be slow, at least on OSX.
+In production environment this slowdown is not applicable due to folders being shared directly via docker.

 ### Ports for a VM
 If run under a VM, the port mapping in case ports specified are lower than 1000 is as follows: